im-deepfriedwater/jen/README.md

 ;;
 ```

 ## Type

-- Constants can be declared with uppercase letters([A-Z]) and/or numbers
+- **Constants** must start with uppercase letters followed by uppercase letters, numbers, and underscores
-- Variables must start with a lowercase letter or underscore
+- **Variables** must start with a lowercase letter or underscore and can be followed by both lower and upper case letters, numbers, and underscores

 ```